prashanth-prakash/Feedback-alignment/README.md

 Recently, a paper titled "Random synaptic feedback weights support error backpropagation for deep learning" claimed that the forward and backward weights need not be symmetric.
 In fact, the backward weights can be a random weight matrix.
 This method surprisingly does great at learning almost as good as back propagation.

 This new algorithm called Random Feedback Alignment has been implemented in this repository.
-Feedforward and Convolutional neural networks have been implemented to perform back propagation and random feedback alignment.
+Feedforward and Convolutional neural networks have been investigated.
+Three different datasets were investigated:

+1. Synthetic data: This data was made using a bunch of random matricies.
+2. MNIST data
+3. CIFAR-10